50 Best Christmas Picture Books For Kids in 2023 (Free Printable)

 Click, Clack, Ho, Ho, Christmas story books for 1st graders and 8 year olds

-Farmer Brown and his ornery farm animals are back in this Christmas edition.
+Farmer Brown and his unruly farm animals are back in this Christmas edition.
 While Farmer Brown is busy preparing for Santa, Duck has other plans….will Christmas be saved?

 Find this Click, Clack book here.